ZAPtronCoder/RANDOM-STUPID-IDEAS/FMJ/Random Item Ideas.md

    - Cannot aim.
    - *Grenade Shells*, when fired, are converted into *Stickybombs* which will stick to surfaces instead of detonating on contact. *Stickybombs* can be detanated by pressing the aim key while holding the gun. *Stickybombs* can be destroyed by projectiles; and, *Stickybombs* will detonate automatically after 10 minutes of existing, or when over 12 *Stickybombs* are placed. *Honey (Grenade Shell) Stickybombs* will take 2 seconds to detonate after the aim key is pressed.
 - Obtained as a rare trade from master *Gunsmith* villagers.
-- Has stock, sight, and underbarrel attachment points.
+- Has a stock attachment point.
 - Flavor text: *"KAHBLOO-AYYY!"*

 ## Attachments
 ### Barrel
 These would be attached to the barrel of a gun and would modify bullets and the firing of the gun.

+**Charger**
+- A basic little barrel attachment that would slightly increase the velocity of bullets, effecting range and damage falloff.
+- Stats were already explained but whatever.
+   - Effects velocity positively.
+   - Slightly increases the volume (sound) of gunfire.
+- Made with a lightning rod, copper, and redstone.

 ## Misc.
 Ideas
-**Gunboats**
+**Various Ingredients for Ease of Crafting**
+- *Pipes*
+   - Made of either copper, iron, or netherite.
+   - Used as ingredient for making guns (used as a barrel).
+   - Made by putting 3 ingots vertically in a crafting table.
+   - Can be placed as a very basic connecting decoration.
+   - Can be crafted back into ingots.

+**Enchantments**
+- *Gunboats*
    - Originally, the idea was for it to be a piece of armor that would go in the boot slot that would provide 50% less self-explosion damage when worn.
    - Now, the concept is for it to be an enchantment for boots, which would initally provide 25% self-explosion damage protection (+25% per level).
-- Would cap at level IV.
+   - Would cap at level IV, allowing people to get full self-explosive immunity.
+- *Reservoir*
+   - An enchantment for magazines.
+   - Would increase magazine capacity by 25% (+25% per level).
+   - Caps at 100% at IV, doubling mag capacity.
+- *Flame*
+   - A vanilla enchantment that can be applied to guns that aren't rocket or grenade launchers.
+   - Would make bullets fired from the gun ignite enemies for 3 seconds.
+- *Curse of Ineptitude*
+   - A curse that can be applied to all guns.
+   - Gives a gun a 10% chance to misfire, causing a round to be consumed, but no round fired.
+   - Becomes 5% if applied to rocket or grenade launchers.
+- *Infinity*
+   - A vanilla enchantment that can be applied to all guns.
+   - Causes all guns to be able to fire spectral bullets when empty.
+      - Spectral bullets do 50% less damage (and have 50% less of an explosion radius) and have slightly worse velocity compared to their normal counterpart.
+      - Inherits exotic gun's abilities.